-- The device may only be installed and used by qualified personnel.
-The manufacturer accepts no liability for damage or injury caused by improper use of the device. - It is not possible for the customer to repair the device.
-Repairs may only be carried out by the manufacturer. - This equipment contains live parts with dangerous voltages and must not be opened or disassembled. - The device may only be connected to a 100 240 volt AC mains supply (50 60 Hz). - The power cords, plugs and sockets have to be in good condition.
+- Stickers with safety instructions are attached to the device.
+Depending on the type of installation, these instructions may be concealed. - The device may only be installed and used by qualified personnel.
+The manufacturer accepts no liability for damage or injury caused by improper use of the device. - Repair of the device by the customer is not permitted.
+Repairs may only be carried out by the manufacturer.
+Otherwise, any guarantee or warranty claims will be invalidated. - This equipment contains live parts with dangerous voltages and must not be opened or disassembled. - The device may only be connected to a 100 240 volt AC mains supply (50 60 Hz). - The power cords, plugs and sockets have to be in good condition.
 Always connect the device to properly grounded power sockets. - In order to be able to disconnect the device from the mains quickly and safely, the socket outlet that supplies the device with power must be easily accessible. - This equipment is designed for indoor use only.
-It must not be used in condensing or excessively hot environments. - Please observe the other instructions in the manual for the proper handling of the device. - Please also observe the safety instructions and operating instructions for the other devices that are connected to the unit. - For safety and approval reasons, it is not permitted to modify the device without our consent. - The device is not a toy.
+It must not be used in condensing or excessively hot environments. - Please observe the other instructions in the manual for the proper handling of the device. - Please also observe the safety instructions and operating instructions for the other devices that are connected to the unit. - For safety and approval reasons, it is not permitted to modify the device without consent of the manufacturer. - The device is not a toy.
 It must not be stored or operated within the reach of children. - Do not leave packaging material lying around carelessly.
 Plastic films/ bags, polystyrene parts etc. could become a dangerous toy for children.
-Please recycle the packaging material. - If you are not clear about the correct connection or if any questions arise that are not clarified by the operating instructions, please contact our support. - Please never leave connected devices that may cause damage unattended. - Connect only electrical devices that do not have limited on-time.
+Please recycle the packaging material. - If you are not clear about the correct connection or if any questions arise that are not clarified by the operating instructions, please contact the support of the manufacturer. - Please never leave connected devices that may cause damage unattended. - Connect only electrical devices that do not have limited on-time.
 I.e. in case of failure, all connected appliances have to cope with a continuous on-time without causing damage.